Tokay PRO: Edge AI Camera

 What kind of SOM are you using?

 The system-on-a-module.
-Contains CPU, RAM and FLASH memory and nice form factor to plug that in into the carrier board.
+Contains CPU, RAM, and FLASH memory and a nice form factor to plug that in into the carrier board.
 Comes with WiFi and BT capability.
 We use DART-MX8M-PLUS.

 Do you have a microphone on the camera?